Morocco SST was last offered in fall 2012.

-The program, which began in 2012, is based in Meknes, a city in north central Morocco which is also a UNESCO World Heritage Center.
-Students live near the medina, or the oldest part of the city.
-They travel to the new area of the city for classes.
+The Morocco SST program, which began in 2012, was based in Meknes, a city in north central Morocco which is also a UNESCO World Heritage Center.
+Students lived near the medina, or the oldest part of the city.
+They traveled to the new area of the city for classes.
 Meknes is easily accessible by the modern train system from Rabat, the capital, and is only a half hour from the ancient city of Fes.

-The first six weeks of the term are spent studying Arabic at the Moroccan American Association for Communication.
-Students practice language and culture, and learn about the history, politics and religion of Morocco.
-There are also field trips, including a day in Rabat, a weekend in a Berber village and a trip into the Sahara.
+The first six weeks of the term were spent studying Arabic at the Moroccan American Association for Communication.
+Students practiced language and culture, and learned about the history, politics and religion of Morocco.
+There were also field trips, including a day in Rabat, a weekend in a Berber village and a trip into the Sahara.

-For the service portion most of the students move to the countryside.
-There are a variety of service opportunities with non-governmental organizations that are spread throughout the country.
+For the service portion most of the students moved to the countryside.
+There were a variety of service opportunities with non-governmental organizations spread throughout the country.